b-nri/Pointwise_LLM/README.md

 Within the **RQ1** folder of each dataset, you will find:

 - One CSV file and one JSON file for **each** temperature setting.
-- These files contain the experimental outcomes for **Research Question 1** at the specified temperature levels.
+- These files contain the experimental outcomes for **RQ1** at the specified temperature levels.

 ---